TheFieryMoth/aneurysm/_sources/yolo.md

 ## Training

 `cd` into your version of the yolo repo.
-You might want to copy the dataset.yaml file over for convenience - `cp /data/aneurysm/models/datasets/merged/yolo/dataset.yaml`
+You might want to copy the dataset.yaml file over for convenience - `$ cp /data/aneurysm/models/datasets/merged/yolo/dataset.yaml .`

 From here, you can execute the training script.
 Be warned - it has a few command line arguments.

-`python train.py --data dataset.yaml --weights '' --cfg yolov5s.yaml --img 512 --epochs 450`
+`$ python train.py --data dataset.yaml --weights '' --cfg yolov5s.yaml --img 512 --epochs 450`

 Let's break this down.